|

 lively one it is too) is the magazine Musics, and their wholly non-commercial recordings

 are produced through musician-owned and collectively run labels such as BEAD.
+The improvisations presented

 on this record were taped at concerts in Norwich and London,